jcwang587/math-modeling/01_liter-prog.md

 ## MATLAB Live Editor

+For the usage with MATLAB, the best native literate programming tool would be MATLAB Live Editor, which creates scripts that combine code, output, and formatted text.
+Divide code into manageable sections that can be run independently.
+View output and visualizations next to the code that produced them.
+Enhance your code and results with formatted text, headings, images, and hyperlinks.
+Insert equations using the interactive editor or create them using LaTeX.
+Save code, results, and formatted text in a single executable document.
 With MyST Markdown, you can define code cells with a directive like so:

 ```{code-cell}
 print(2 + 2)